-NW: Why do you value this particular resource?
+NW: Why do you value this particular resources?

-NW: How did you first learn about this resource?
+NW: How did you first learn about this resources?

 NW: For those unfamiliar with this resource, what is one part of this resource that you wouldn’t want someone to miss?

-Do you have a favorite ADR resource you would like to share?
-If so, please reach out to our Resource Center Director Nicole Wilmet at email@example.com!
+If you have a favorite resource you would like to share in an upcoming edition of our newsletter, please reach out to our Resource Center Director and Court ADR Connection Editor, Nicole Wilmet at email@example.com!

 In June, the U.S. District Court for Eastern Michigan launched a two-year pilot mediation program for pro se prisoners.
 The Early Mediation Program for Pro Se Prisoner Civil Rights Cases will offer mediation as an alternative to litigation for pro se prisoners who have filed federal civil rights lawsuits against the Michigan Department of Corrections (“MDOC”).
 In its press release, the court reports that, in 2017, Michigan prisoners filed 248 civil rights suits in the U.S. District Court for the Eastern District of Michigan.
 Among these cases, 97% of prisoners were pro se litigants.

 Under the new pilot program, the District County Clerk’s Office notifies pro se prisoners about the pilot program when they file.
 After filing, court staff attorneys screen the prisoners’ civil rights cases.
 As the court explains, screening eliminates about half of the lawsuits filed due to prisoners’ not stating a legal claim, suing the wrong party, or seeking damages from someone who is entitled to legal immunity.
 If a case makes it through this screening, prisoners are required to watch an orientation video about the program.
 They also receive a packet from the court that contains additional information about the program, as well as information on how to file a motion to be excluded from the program.
 After screening, prisoner civil rights suits are stayed for 90 days and then referred to mediation.